An Open Letter to Veterans on Veterans Day

 The Value of Values

-values, held deeply in the hearts of individuals—are what transform communities and countries.
+At the root of everything we’re doing is values—good values, held deeply in the hearts of individuals—are what transform communities and countries.

 Values matter, and the values of the US military branches reflect that truth.
 Each of the services have a set of core values that help identify and shape the character of its people.

 - Loyalty—the Army defines loyalty as “believing in and devoting yourself to something or someone.”
 Simply put, it is a commitment to love, care, and support your people.
 And leaders should always demonstrate loyalty first before asking for it from their people.

 - Duty—this means “fulfilling your obligations,” and it’s a picture of each member of a team doing his or her part with excellence to ensure the success of everyone.